HoWingYip/music-server/README.md

 ### SSH tunnel

 The author tunnels SSH traffic over an ngrok TCP tunnel because she's poor.
-Should you choose to do the same, you'll need an ngrok account with a valid payment method added. (ngrok TCP tunnels are free-of-charge as of 21 Sep 2024, but require a payment method for abuse prevention.)
+Should you choose to do the same, you'll need an ngrok account with a valid payment method added.
+(At the time of writing, ngrok TCP tunnels are free-of-charge, but require a payment method for abuse prevention.)

 Setup is simple.
 In `tunnel/.env.tunnel`, set `NGROK_AUTHTOKEN=your_ngrok_authtoken`.

 If you're hosting your music on an internet-facing server, the SSH tunnel is not necessary.
 To disable it, comment out the following sections in `compose.yml`:
 - `services.ssh-tunnel`
-- `services.telegram-bot.depends_on`
+- `services.telegram-bot.depends_on.ssh-tunnel`

 ### Telegram bot